Park Trammell: Early career

 Trammell, a Democrat, was elected mayor of Lakeland in 1900 and re-elected to a second term in 1901.
 In 1902, Trammell was elected to the Florida House of Representatives, representing Polk County.
 He served in the Florida House until 1904, when he was elected to the Florida Senate for Polk County.
 From 1905 until 1907, Trammell was the President of the Florida Senate.
 He resigned from the senate the following year, and returned to private practice.

 In 1909, Trammell was appointed to serve as the 19th Florida Attorney General by Governor Albert W. Gilchrist.

 Florida Governor

 In the 1912 gubernatorial election, Trammell ran to succeed Gilchrist as Governor of Florida.
 After securing the Democratic nomination, Trammell defeated four other candidates in the general election, receiving 80% of the vote.
 His closest competitor was Socialist Thomas W. Cox.

-As governor, Trammell endorsed a law in the Florida Legislature that would control spending in election campaigns, and also established a state tax commission in order to equalize property assessments across various counties.
-However, Trammell's governorship is most known for his blatant racism, endorsing racial segregation and overlooking the lynching of African Americans through the state.
+As governor, Trammell presided over various labor laws and endorsed a law in the Florida Legislature that would control spending in election campaigns, and also established a state tax commission in order to equalize property assessments across various counties.
+Trammell's governorship was also known for his blatant racism, endorsing racial segregation and overlooking the lynching of African Americans.
 While Trammell was state attorney general, none of the 29 lynchings of black men during his term were prosecuted, nor were the 21 that occurred during his governorship.